 You want to restore fast in case things do not go as desired.

-I recommend WPVivid a Free WordPress Website Backup Plugin
+I highly recommend our WPVivid Backup Plugin – a Free WordPress Website Backup Plugin

 Step by Step: How to upgrade a WordPress site to the latest PHP version?

 Update your files — themes, plugins, and WordPress core

 As we prepare to move to the latest version, you need to upgrade the theme and plugins to the latest versions.